czak/retronix.rs/README.md

 Retronix.rs is a simple [Xonix](https://en.wikipedia.org/wiki/Xonix) clone for the terminal, and my first voyage into [Rust](https://www.rust-lang.org).

+For a more elaborate, cross-platform version in Java, see [czak/retronix](https://github.com/czak/retronix).

 ## How to run

 ```sh